 Sweet and Simple Painted Rocks

 Make these sweet and simple painted rocks to add to your Summer home decor.
+They’re a fun and easy craft to do with kids too.

 Sweet and Simple Painted Rocks

-With starting a new job it’s been a while since I’ve taken time to craft, so when the opportunity came up to participate in the Craft Lightning Painted Rocks series I jumped at the chance.
+It’s been a while since I’ve taken time to craft, so when the opportunity came up to participate in a Painted Rocks challenge I jumped at the chance.
 Surely I could find 15 minutes to be creative.
-Well, it just so happens that this quick 15 minute craft project got me back in the crafting spirit and now I can’t stop.
-I’m sharing how to make these sweet and simple painted rocks that are perfect to add to your Spring and Summer home decor.
-Now I want to paint rocks for every holiday and season.
-Let’s get started!
+Well, it just so happened that this quick craft project got me back into the crafting spirit again.
+Taking time to be creative really does bring on more creativity.

 Painted Rocks flowering plants